robertsj/me701/pages/basic_shell_scripting.md

       How will students reflect and self-assess their learning?
 -->

-  - Students will demonstrate their knowledge of basic commands like `pwd`, `cd`, `rm`, `mv`, etc.
-  - Students will reflect on their learning by completing their daily log.
+  - Students will define and use variables in `bash`
+  - Students will explain what special variables like `$1` mean in `bash`
+  - Students will write short functions in `bash` that perform simple tasks
+  - Students will execute all examples provided in the lesson notebook

 <!--